emer/axon/README.md

 * The `Kdr` delayed rectifier channel, part of the classical HH model, resets the membrane potential back to resting after a spike -- according to detailed traces from the [Urakubo et al., 2008](https://github.com/ccnlab/kinase/tree/main/sims/urakubo) model with this channel, and the above figures, this is not quite an instantaneous process, with a time constant somewhere between 1-2 msec.
 This is not important for overall spiking behavior, but it is important when Vm is used for more realistic Ca-based learning (as in the Urakubo model).
 This more realistic `VmR` reset behavior is captured in Axon via the `RTau` time constant, which decays `Vm` back to `VmR` within the `Tr` refractory period of 3 msec, which fits well with the Urakubo traces for isolated spikes.

-* The `Dend` params specify a `GbarExp` parameter that applies a fraction of the Exp slope to `VmDend`, and a `GbarR` param that injects a proportional amount of leak current during the spike reset (`Tr`) window to bring the Vm back down a bit, reflecting the weaker amount of `Kdr` out in the dendrites.
+* The `Dend` params specify a `GExp` parameter that applies a fraction of the Exp slope to `VmDend`, and a `GR` param that injects a proportional amount of leak current during the spike reset (`Tr`) window to bring the Vm back down a bit, reflecting the weaker amount of `Kdr` out in the dendrites.
 This produces traces that resemble the above figure, as shown in the following run of the `examples/neuron` model, comparing `VmDend` with `Vm`.
 Preliminary indications suggest this has a significant benefit on model performance overall (on ra25 and fsa so far), presumably by engaging NMDA and GABAB channels better.

 <img src="figs/fig_axon_neuron_vmdend.png" width="800">